machinereading/persona-chat/transformer/README.md

 To train from some checkpoint, set `load_last = True` and `trained_checkpoint_path = <the path>` of trainer_config in `config.py`
 The trainer loads datasets from paths in `train_datasets (valid_datasets)` of trainer_config in `config.py`

-We used following hyper-parameter settings.
+We used following hyper-parameter settings in our re-implementation.
 (Modify this in `config.py`)
 ```
 n_epochs: 80
 batch_size: 160